PhD (Rhetoric), Carnegie Mellon University

 - National Council of Teachers of English (NCTE) Conference on College Composition and Communication (CCCC) Award for Best Book in Technical and Scientific Communication for Instruction and Technology: Designs for Everyday Learning (MIT Press), 2012.

-My major project right now is a book-length manuscript, entitled “Learner,” an exploration of the rhetoricity of learning across the life span.
+I am currently working on a book-length manuscript entitled “Learner,” an exploration of the rhetoricity of learning across the life span.

 Areas of Graduate Supervision